bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-Hello.
+<p>Hello.
 Let&apos;s see how events work in JavaScript.
-In this video, I will show you how to add a simple event listener for detecting clicks or mouse moves, and we will start with the simplest example.
+In this video, I will
+show you how to add a simple event listener for detecting clicks or mouse moves, and we will start with the simplest example.</p>

-It's listening for events that will occur anywhere on the Web page.
+<p>It's listening for events that will occur anywhere on the Web page.</p>

 When we add an event listener to the whole page, the syntax is this one: you can type &quot;AddEventListener&quot;, followed by the name of the event.

 Here we are going to listen to mouse clicks.
 And then indicate the reference of the callback function that will process the event.
 Let&apos;s write this callback&hellip;and let&apos;s try it!
 I clicked on the page anywhere, and an alert message appeared.